 In August 2014, the FASB issued ASU 2014-15, "Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern," outlining management's responsibility to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the financial statements are issued and providing guidance on determining when and how to disclose going concern uncertainties in the financial statements.
 This guidance will be effective for annual and interim reporting periods ending after December 15, 2016, and early adoption is permitted.
-The adoption of this guidance will not have a material impact on the Company's consolidated financial statements, but may impact the Company's footnote disclosures.
+The Company expects that the adoption of this guidance will only impact the notes to the consolidated financial statements.